Rabosa616/BSselector/project/twitch1.md

 - in SVN: store + share + publish
 - in git: store only
 - git encourages committing often / svn not
-- Seth Robertson: "Commit Often, Perfect Later, Publish Once: Git Best Practices"
+- quote by Seth Robertson: "Commit Often, Perfect Later, Publish Once"

 ---